 Advanced Ashtanga (1st and 2nd series): This class is a mix of the 1st and 2nd series of ashtanga yoga.
 Knowledge of the primary series is generally required.

 This class is suitable for anyone who has never practised yoga as well as continuing students who wish to approach the fundamentals of the practice is a slower and more comprehensive manner.
 More detailed instruction will be provided, as well as modifications for all needs and abilities.

 Family Yoga is a fantastic activity for the whole family.
+Classes will be designed based on the needs and abilities of the participants, and will be accessible to all.
 The benefits are improved posture, strength, flexibility, stress relieve, improved balance and coordination and so much more!

 Restorative yoga is a form of yoga that seeks to achieve physical, mental and emotional relaxation with the aid of props.
 The use of props makes it easier for you to maintain balance while you are stimulating and relaxing your body.
 The props provide support for your body when you are stretching or relaxing.
 While some restorative yoga poses are beneficial to the entire body, others target specific parts of the body, such as the heart or the lungs.

 Many restorative yoga poses are similar to normal yoga poses, except that they are performed with the support of props.
 Each restorative yoga pose is held for a few minutes, and it can even be as long as 10 to 15 minutes.